ipbes/ipbeswebdocs/docs/annex/taxonomy/glossary-categories.rst

 Glossary Categories
 ===================

-No definitions
-One definition per term
+No definitions; One definition per term; Various definitions
-Various definitions